nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 It's a well-known and overstated joke that the default Emacs bindings are bad.
 If you're reading this post, you probably already agree with me here, but for the uninitiated: key combos are the devil.
 Any time you are pressing two keys at once, with the same hand, hundreds of times per day, you are setting yourself up for repetitive stress injury.
 As programmers, we need to take care of our hands or our careers will be over.

-This is going to be a tutorial, from ground-zero to a working Evil configuration and generic development environment, that will teach you to understand Emacs and configure it to suit your needs.
-It's going to follow my journey so far on customizing Emacs, and will teach you everything you need to get started learning its guts and crafting a personalized editing environment in this text editor.
+This is going to be part-tutorial, part describing my configuration.
+With a little determination, this can take you from ground-zero to a working Evil configuration and generic development environment, that will teach you to understand Emacs and configure it to suit your needs.

 ## First, some terminology